Zscaler and the GDPR

 Zscaler Compliance with the GDPR

-As a security-as-a-service provider, data privacy and security is at the core of Zscaler’s business and something Zscaler takes very seriously.
+As a security-as-a-service provider, data protection is at the core of Zscaler’s business and something Zscaler takes very seriously.
 Zscaler remains committed to protecting personal data in compliance with the highest standards of privacy and security.
 Below is a high-level summary of Zscaler’s compliance with several of the key areas of the GDPR.

 - When acting as a data processor, Zscaler will only process personal data on behalf of the data controller and on written authorization from the data controller (i.e., through a contract or order, with the DPA providing details of such instructions).